tecoboot/fdpl-debian/README.md

 Bootstrapping fdpl-debian is easy, cut & paste these commands in a root shell:
 ```
+cd /root/
 wget -q https://github.com/tecoboot/fdpl-debian/archive/refs/heads/main.zip
 unzip -qq main.zip
+mv fdpl-debian-main fdpl-debian
 rm main.zip
-mv fdpl-debian-main/* ./
-rmdir fdpl-debian-main
+cd fdpl-build-debian
 ```

-Run `./fdpl-build-debian.sh` from folder /root/fdpl-debian.
+Run `./fdpl-build-debian.sh`.
 This creates your own Debian distribution tarball file.

-Then insert a USB storage stick to your system and run `fdpl-install-debian.sh` from folder /root/fdpl-debian.
+Then insert a USB storage stick to your system and run `fdpl-install-debian.sh`.
 Now you have your fdpl-debian USB install stick.

-Unplug and insert to your target device.
+Disconnect and connect to your target device.
 Boot from USB.
 Then run `fdpl-install-debian.sh` from folder /root/fdpl-debian again.
-Take out the USB storage stick and reboot.
+Disconnect the USB storage stick and reboot.
 Now you have your first device running your fdpl-debian.

 The default password is `debian`, or a copy of your root password if it is configured.